Mr-HECKER147/Grocery-Store-Management-System/README.md

 For SQL,needs a MySQL server and MySQL workbench, db.py will automatically create the database(schema) and the required tables so you dont have to.

+Please feel free to give me suggestions or your reviews...maybe in the issues tab